-Approach: Two large glass-like panels stand at opposing angles: Left panel speaks to what "separate but equal" segregation looked and felt like in contrast to the right panel, which speaks to the community's integration experience.
+Approach: Two large glass-like panels stand at opposing angles: Left panel speaks to the park's early history, while the right side depicts the park's importance in more recent times.

 - The use of colored glass-like substrate & mosaic supported in metal frames. - Exterior graphics are prismatic and emotional - Interior imagery is more formal and literal using images, quotes, and contextual phrases to provide information to learn and reflect upon. - The visitor experiences a sense of being "inside." - Internally lit for legibility both day and night